3r1/awawa/README.md

 - for those who know what they're doing & don't want to see normal/magic items
 - awawa sounds, highlighting, and strict hiding
 - everything in awawa regular
-- hide gold stacks under 100
+- 2k gold has beams, hide gold stacks under 500
 - hide ALL normal & magic items and charms
-- does not hide jewellery, socketed & quality items, or currency
+- does not hide jewellery, socketed & quality items, socketables, or currency

 ## Filterblade module
 There is a filterblade awawa module with sounds & color theming.